Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Introduction

 A simple illustration suggests that this goal may not be out of reach.
 Figure~\ref{fig:step-to-accuracy} considers, for each dimension $d$, sampling from a bimodal Gaussian mixture on $\mathbb R^d$ with weights $(w_1,w_2)=(0.75,0.25)$, means $(0,10e_1)$, and covariances $\tau_1\Sigma^d$ and $\tau_2\Sigma^d$, where $\tau_1=1.2$, $\tau_2=2$, and $\Sigma^d$ has a decaying spectrum $(j^{-2})_{j=1}^d$.
 Fixing $\epsilon=0.3$, we ask whether the number of ALD steps needed to reach this accuracy grows with $d$.
-The target is clearly multimodal, and even for moderate dimensions ALD already exhibits a pronounced dependence on $d$, in line with existing pessimistic bounds \cite{guo2024provable}; for $d>10$ the required number of steps exceeds our $20000$-step cap.
-However, under a few specific \emph{design choices}---like changing the spectrum of the smoothing operator from flat to sufficiently decaying---ALD reaches the prescribed accuracy with no visible deterioration in the required number of steps.
+The target is clearly multimodal, and under a default flat-spectrum choice of smoothing and preconditioning, ALD already exhibits a pronounced dependence on $d$, in line with existing pessimistic bounds \cite{guo2024provable}; for $d>10$ the required number of steps exceeds our $20000$-step cap.
+However, with suitable design choices, in particular replacing a flat smoothing spectrum with a sufficiently decaying one, ALD reaches the prescribed accuracy with no visible deterioration in the required number of steps as the dimension increases.

-Despite being only illustrative, this toy example highlights a gap between existing theory---where current results typically suggest that finite-time sampling accuracy deteriorates with dimension at a polynomial rate \cite{guo2024provable}---and the empirical behavior observed here.
-This motivates the central question of this theoretical paper: \emph{can one design meaningful annealed Langevin configurations for which stable sampling in high dimensions is not only within reach, but can also be explained rigorously?} The main message of this work is that it is possible.
-Specifically, we identify a physically motivated ALD design that yields \emph{dimension-uniform} sampling guarantees for multimodal distributions in continuous time (Section \ref{sec:ALD}), and we derive conditions under which these guarantees remain stable under score and initialization errors (Section \ref{sec:error-analysis}).
-A key conclusion is that stability is not automatic: as we show in subsection~\ref{sec:score-error}, it requires appropriate preconditioning of the ALD diffusion.
+Although only illustrative, this toy example highlights a gap between existing theory and the empirical behavior observed here.
+This motivates the central question of this paper: \emph{Can ALD remain stable as the dimension increases, and can this be proved rigorously?} Our main message is that it can.
+Specifically, we identify an ALD design that yields dimension-uniform sampling guarantees for multimodal distributions in continuous time, and we derive conditions under which these guarantees remain stable under score and initialization misspecification.
+Crucially, this stability is not automatic: it relies on suitable preconditioning of the ALD diffusion.

-Our analysis is carried out for Gaussian mixture models (GMMs), a classical and widely used family for approximating complex distributions \cite{mclachlan2000finite}.
+Our analysis is carried out for Gaussian mixture models (GMMs), a classical and widely used family for approximating multimodal distributions \cite{mclachlan2000finite}.
 For each dimension $d$, we consider targets of the form